ts-defold/tsd-template-war-battles/README.md

     ![add game object](app/doc/add_game_object.jpg)

 3. Change the *Id* property of the game object to "map".
-The id does not really matter for this game object but it is a good habit to set identifiers that are descriptive---it makes it easier to find your way around when you have many game objects.
+The id does not really matter for this game object but it is a good habit to set identifiers that are descriptive--it makes it easier to find your way around when you have many game objects.

 4. <kbd>Right click</kbd> the new game object and select <kbd>Add Component File</kbd>.